bumbac/dmf2/IMPLEMENTATION_PLAN.md

 - The end-to-end CLI session completes successfully against `data/example/migration-clean/input`
 - The live Azure path has now been exercised end to end through the provider boundary using `langchain-openai`
-- The sample run proves stage orchestration, persistence, iterative tool-result feedback, and live-model tool-calling, but it still does not consistently produce real Oracle migration deliverables
+- The sample run proves stage orchestration, persistence, iterative tool-result feedback, stage-to-stage context carryover, and live-model tool-calling
-- The example is still not yet a reliable file-to-output workflow with a concrete deliverable contract
+- The sample now produces Oracle-oriented output files under `oracle/`, but the example is still not yet a reliable file-to-output workflow with a canonical deliverable contract

 Implemented: